willingc/collaboratool/index.md

 More specifically, we envision that BSD2 will encompass the following:

- * a "script" (i.e., a reproducible workflow) that creates the standard VM/image with standard scientific computing software such as Python, R, git, etc.
+ * a "script" (i.e., a reproducible workflow) that creates the standard VM/image with standard scientific computing software such as Python, R, git, etc.,
- * a standard image, produced by the script, that can be distributed as is and used on-the-fly with VirtualBox or VMWare Player with minimal dependencies
+ * a standard binary image, produced by the script, that can be distributed as is and used on-the-fly with VirtualBox or VMWare Player with minimal dependencies, and
  * an advanced "script" that represents multiple possible distributions tailored for different types of uses (e.g., different disciplines, different computational needs, class vs. research use, etc.).
-This script might rpepresent either a sequence or a tree of possible VMs.
+This script might represent either a sequence or a tree of possible VMs.

 ### Who are we?